dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

-dropped 1 tick under entry iniitally and got at least 1 tick over as well before falling to stop target for "max loss" closed 3 ticks below entry so raw loss would be 37.50.  $3.10 fee per contract confirmed here
-DONE long close at loss after some green
+dropped 1 tick under entry iniitally and got at least 1 tick over as well before falling to stop target for "max loss" closed 3 ticks below entry so raw loss would be 37.50.  $3.10 fee per contract confirmed here long close at loss after some green
 --------------------------------------------------------------------
 Drawdown distance before: 1735.48
 Acct balance before: 245462.13